EOSgithub/linked-blog-starter-md/The Eighth Configuration.md

 _As witnessed by Aenor, Royal Scribe of Mytros_

+I found my voice for the first time since... this... begun.
+"Your Majesties... what should I record?"

+Acastus looked at me with eyes that told me he forgot about my presence util now.
+"You'll write that a philosopher came seeking audience.
+That he made wild claims.
+That his theories were rejected and he was dismissed."
+His voice hardened.
+"Nothing more."

+"But Your Majesty, what actually—"

+"Nothing more, Aenor."
+The command was absolute.
+"Vallus was never in danger.
+A madman came with ravings, and we sent him away.
+That is what happened.
+That is what you will record."

+The official record would be a lie.

+"Do you understand me, scribe?"

+I nodded slowly.
+"Yes, Your Majesty.
+I understand completely."

+But as my stylus moved across the parchment writing the sanitized official version, I found myself compelled to add this truth in my own diary, in the old cipher my master had taught me.

+---

 When the philosopher entered the throne hall, I nearly laughed.

 Another one.
 Another sage come to lecture King Acastus on virtue, on restraint, on the proper ordering of the polis.